yotaAI/VGGNet/README.md

 `📍VGG16 : 16 Weights`
 `📍VGG19 : 19 Weights`

-✏️ Previously I was implementing the training setup of VGG11 model with randomly initialized weights.

-✏️ To Initialize the model's weight with Normal Distribution with `0` mean and `10^-2` variance and bias with `0` we have to `init_weights()` the `VGG Model.`
+✏️ Previously I was implementing the training setup of VGG11 model with randomly initialized weights Currently I am initializaing model's weight with Normal Distribution with `0` mean and `10^-2` variance and bias with `0`.

 ✏️ As mentioned in the paper the larger of models `VGG13 VGG16 VGG19` are initialized from `Trained VGG11`.

+✏️ Or we can train them directly with normal distribution of weights.

 ## 🗃️ Dataset